pentandra/lifepreserver/content/blog/heading-to-oai8/index.markdown

-class="oldstyle">1990</span>, Tim Berners-Lee and Robert Cailliau, [proposed](http://www.w3.org/Proposal.html) to develop a system that would use hypertext as "a way to link and access information of various kinds as a web of nodes in which the user can browse at will."
-Kind of a cool idea, isn't it?
+class="oldstyle">1990</span>, Tim Berners-Lee and Robert Cailliau, [proposed](http://www.w3.org/Proposal.html) to develop a system that would use hypertext as "a way to link and access information of various kinds as a web of nodes in which the user can browse at will."[^1] Kind of a cool idea, isn't it?

 The semantic web builds on this idea, but instead of linking _web pages_ together, hypertext is used to link _data_ together.
 In a way, what we are